Emory-HITI/Niffler/README.md

 Niffler is an efficient DICOM receiver and metadata extractor framework.
 It facilitates efficient transfer of DICOM images on-demand and real-time from PACS to the research environments, to run processing workflows and machine learning pipelines.

-Niffler core (cold-extraction, meta-extraction, and png-extraction) is built with Python3.
-The scanner utilization tool in the Application layer is built in Java and the scripts are developed in Javascript.

 # Niffler Modules

 Niffler core (cold-extraction, meta-extraction, and png-extraction) is built with Python3.